jmd-dk/concept/concept/docs/tutorial/parameter_files.rst

 .. code-block:: python3

-   # Non-parameter variable used to control the size of the simulation
+   # Non-parameter helper variable used to control the size of the simulation
    _size = 64

    # Input/output
    initial_conditions = {
-       'name'   : 'matter component',
+       'name'   : 'matter',
        'species': 'matter particles',
        'N'      : _size**3,
    }